 Sometimes, if medicines don’t stop the bleeding, heat can be used to seal up the blood vessels causing the bleeding.
 This is done using a cystoscope while you’re under a general anaesthetic.

-This treatment is normally only used after other treatments have been tried.
+is normally only used after other treatments have been tried.
 It increases the amount of oxygen getting to tissue in the bladder that’s been damaged by radiotherapy.
 This can encourage new blood vessels to grow and the tissues to heal.

 If you have become anaemic because of bleeding from your bladder, you may feel breathless or tired.
 Your doctor may suggest you have a blood transfusion to replace the blood you’ve lost and make you feel better.

 Sometimes, radiotherapy can cause the urethra (the tube that drains urine from the bladder) to narrow.
 You may have difficulty passing urine or find yourself straining to release it.

 Problems passing urine can be caused by many common conditions.
 So if you have these symptoms it’s important to get them checked out by your doctor.
 If urine builds up in the bladder and it isn’t treated, it can cause infections and damage the kidneys.
 Your doctor or continence adviser will do tests to find out the cause so you can be offered the right treatment for your situation.